modelscope/FunASR/README.md

 No local setup?
 Open the [Colab quickstart](./examples/colab/) to transcribe a public sample or upload your own audio in a browser.

+Found FunASR useful?
+[Star the project](https://github.com/modelscope/FunASR) so more builders can find it.

 ```bash
 # CPU-only installs can use the default PyPI wheels.
 pip install torch torchaudio